jimmo/blog.jimmo.id.au/_posts/2018-11-26-programming-a-xc9500xl-cpld-with-a-raspberry-pi.markdown

 This is actually a really neat looking project, and they’ve done the hard work to add sysfsgpio support to xc3sprog, in [their own fork](https://github.com/matrix-io/xc3sprog) (aside: both OpenOCD and xc3sprog are both still using SourceForge….unbelievable!).
 It’s a two year ago fork, with apparently no updates from upstream, but it does work.
 As far as I can tell, they use a Spartan 6, not a CPLD. xc3sprog also has the nice advantage of using the .jed file directly from ISE.
 I tested this out, works great, but OpenOCD is faster (possibly because it uses the GPIO directly rather than via sysfsgpio, but that’s just a guess).

-~~I’m going to stick with OpenOCD because it’s faster and works on the upstream codebase.~~ **Update: Use xc3sprog, it works far better and uses the .jed file directly.**
+~~I’m going to stick with OpenOCD because it’s faster and works on the upstream codebase.~~ **Update: Use xc3sprog, it works far better and uses the .jed file directly.
+Will write a follow-up post soon.**

 ## Update: Using an FT232R